 Why should I care?

 This is an easy one.
 If you’re into film, want to act in a film or just want to see something other than Muscled White Man in Tights III then the BFI matters.
 Firstly, it backs British films and filmmakers by distributing lottery funding to productions that might not otherwise be supported.
 That means jobs for new talent–jobs for people like you!

 Also, part of its remit is to educate–so you may have already benefitted from its backing of film and media education in schools, or skills-based training programmes.
 Then there’s the annual glitzfest that is the London Film Festival, organised by the BFI, which showcases the work of new British talent and hosts events where newbies can meet and learn from visiting international filmmakers.

 If you live in London and love film, the BFI Southbank is a brilliant place to hang out, learn and get nerdy.
 Four cinemas show old films, new films, short films and foreign films–and there’s also the BFI’s IMAX, showing new releases on the biggest screen in the UK.
-It’s a mecca for filmmakers too–Jane Fonda was in SE1 recently, martini in hand, regaling the lucky audience with anecdotes about making 9 to 5.
-Plus, this year the slightly shabby riverside-facing entrance is being rebuilt, giving the BFI a swanky new approach.
+It’s a mecca for filmmakers too, regularly attracting top names to its SE1 auditoriums.
+Plus, the slightly shabby entrance has been rebuilt, giving the BFI a swanky new riverside approach.